hesingh/p4-info/README.md

 Barefoot Networks Tofino asic in ODM switches (supports p4-16).
 Two ODM vendors are Edgecore and Netberg.
 Stordis and Kaloom use ODM switches with open or proprietary switch OS.

-Intel has P4 to DPDK: https://www.youtube.com/watch?v=uI29_q-SoPU
+Intel has P4 to DPDK, supports p4-16: https://www.youtube.com/watch?v=uI29_q-SoPU

 Netcope : https://www.netcope.com/en/products/netcopep4.
-Has software tools to program FPGA with P4
+Has software tools to program FPGA with P4 (p4-16?)

 Netronome NIC using NPU - has p4 compiler (supports p4-16).